AndyNgCE/COP4331-Project/artifact/DesignDocument.md

 Unreal Engine is very robust and very free making it a high value resource, we chose to code most of our own classes for our game rather than purchase assets from a marketplace.

 # Reuse
+The use of the Unreal Engine warrants the need to create an installer for the game possibly.
+As it is a driving force for physics in the game, the software will be extensivley resued to test code, blueprints, concepts, and to run the finished game upon completion.
+Also, the data structure housing player data will be reused for ghost players as well.
+The stats will be altered to represent indicate a deceased player an also cause a change in the type of bomb they can spawn.
+The re-use of basic navigation test maps, bomb test maps, hazard filled test maps, and Power-up test maps will be used in order to make ensure new additions of code do not break, alter, or hamper any core features.

 # Change Stategy
 Our player class can interact with multiple other interfaces, these interfaces should allow us the flexibility we need to create new features.